LineaLabs/lineapy/README.md

 ## Why Use LineaPy?

-Data is a strategic asset that enables organizations to deliver new innovations, improve customer experience, and increase revenue.

-But going from development to production is full of friction.
+Going from development to production is full of friction.
 Data engineering is a manual and time-consuming process.
 A proliferation of libraries, tools, and technologies means data teams spend countless hours managing infrastructure and repeating tasks.
 This drastically reduces the team’s ability to deliver actionable insights in real-time.